-- Applicants must be a U.S. citizen or permanent resident. - Applicants must be a minimum of 18 years of age as of the program start date. - Applicants may be subject to a background check prior to and/or during their program of study. - Students will need to have access to a firearm to complete assignments in some of the coursework. - Applicants must be eligible to obtain a Federal Firearms License (see below for additional information).
+Applicants must be a U.S. citizen or permanent resident.

+Applicants must be a minimum of 18 years of age as of the program start date.

+•Students will need to have access to a firearm to complete assignments in some of the coursework.

+•Applicants must be eligible to obtain a Federal Firearms License (see below for additional information).